RedHatInsights/rhproxy/README.md

 - The list of allowed upstream servers are provided in:
   - `~/.config/rhproxy/env/redhat.servers` for RedHat Insights Servers
-  - `~/.config/rhproxy/env/epel.servers` for Allowed Dnf/Yum EPEL Servers
+  - `~/.config/rhproxy/env/epel.servers` for Dnf/Yum EPEL Servers

   These are replaced with rhproxy RPM updates so any manual updates to them will be lost.

 The configuration of rhproxy can be updated as follows:

 - Update the Insights proxy parameters in `~/.config/rhproxy/env/rhproxy.env`
-- Provide optional mirror servers in the following file:
+- Provide optional Dnf/Yum servers in the following file:
   - `~/.config/rhproxy/env/mirror.servers`

   Updates to that file are presistent and not touched with rhproxy RPM updates.